Judaic Studies, Minor

 JDST 218.
 Jews in Early Modern Europe.
 3 Units.

 This course surveys the history of Jews in Europe and the wider world from the Spanish expulsion through the French Revolution.
 Tracking peregrinations out of the Iberian Peninsula to the British Isles, France, Holland, Italy, Germany, Poland-Lithuania, the Ottoman Empire, and the American colonies, it examines the diverse ways Jews organized their communities, interacted with their non-Jewish neighbors, and negotiated their social, economic, and legal status within different states and empires.
 What role did Jews play and what symbolic place did they occupy during a period of European expansion, technological innovation, artistic experimentation, and religious and political turmoil?
 What internal and external dynamics affected Jewish experiences in the sixteenth, seventeenth, and eighteenth centuries?
 Through a selection of inquisitorial transcripts, government records, memoirs, and historical literature, we will explore topics such as persecution, conversion, messianism, toleration, emancipation, and assimilation.
 Offered as HSTY 218, JDST 218, and ETHS 218.
-Counts as SAGES Departmental Seminar.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.
+Counts as a SAGES Departmental Seminar course.

 JDST 220.
 Jewish Art and Architecture.
 3 Units.